 The Hidden Lamp: Stories from Twenty-five Centuries of Awakened Women is an engaging anthology of Zen koans and commentaries.
 All of the featured koans involve a central female character and all of the commentaries are by accomplished contemporary women Buddhist teachers.
-In the current issue of the Shambhala Sun, there is a provocative excerpt from The Hidden Lamp, which you can get a taste of here.
-Now, exclusively on the web, we’re sharing another excerpt.
-This one is a moving koan and commentary by Reigetsu Susan Moon.
+This excerpt is a moving koan and commentary by Reigetsu Susan Moon.

 When Satsujo, a great disciple of Hakuin, was old, she lost her granddaughter, which grieved her very much.
 An old man from the neighborhood came and admonished her: “Why are you wailing so much?
 If people hear this, they’ll all say, ‘the old lady once studied with Hakuin and was enlightened, so now why is she mourning her granddaughter so much?’
 You ought to lighten up a bit.”